 Jane is the Projects Manager for SilenceBreaker Media – a social enterprise helping break the silence through media and technology.
-Jane is the Co-Founder, Secretary and Captain of AFC Unity, an indie women’s football club that also runs community projects to break down divisions and barriers in society.
+Jane is the Co-Founder, Secretary and Co-Captain of AFC Unity, an indie women’s football club that also runs community projects to break down divisions and barriers in society.
 Jane is also a FA Level 1 qualified coach who helps lead AFC Unity’s Solidarity Soccer coaching initiative.

 Jane has received some welcomed recognition for her writing.
 This involves being quoted by The Independent, The Guardian and The Wall Street Journal.
 Furthermore, Jane has had articles published by a London based magazine called The Blog Paper and was included in @PhilBC’s top 100 independent tweeting political bloggers for 2012.
 This blog was also voted as one of the best 300 UK political blogs by Total Politics in 2010.
 Jane was the first undergraduate contributor to Public Sociology (a Leeds University Sociology and Social Policy blog).

 Jane completed her first book, The Return to Doncatraz Reader, which is the official companion book for Return to Doncatraz.
 You can purchase this online for £1.00 with all money made from book purchases going back into the not-for-profit organisation SilenceBreaker Media to help with the production of alternative media and accessible technology for all.